azuyalabs/yasumi/README.md

 Documentation
 -------------

-Yasumi’s Github Pages received a make over!
-All documentation has been moved to [https://azuyalabs.github.io/yasumi/](https://azuyalabs.github.io/yasumi/) replacing most of the contents of this README.
-Hopefully you can find information easier now!
+Yasumi’s documentation is available on [https://azuyalabs.github.io/yasumi/](https://azuyalabs.github.io/yasumi/).
+You will find all the necessary information how to install Yasumi and also recipes how you can use Yasumi in your project.

 License